-8. The Total Official Support for Sustainable Development (TOSSD) statistical measure includes all officially-supported resource flows to promote sustainable development in developing countries and to support development enablers and/or address global challenges at regional or global levels.
+8. The Total Official Support for Sustainable Development (TOSSD) statistical measure includes all officially-supported resources to promote sustainable development in developing countries.

+This includes i) cross-border flows to developing countries and ii) resources to support development enablers and/or address global challenges at regional or global levels.